andreav/swgit/doc/stabilizing.rst

 Reporting on *INT/stable*
 -------------------------

-  Periodically Integartor will report a worthful *INT/develop* commit onto *INT/stable* by::
+  Periodically Integrator will report a worth *INT/develop* commit onto *INT/stable* by::

       swgit stabilize --stb Drop.A --src <reference>